 A silver bowl possibly from the court of Artaxerxes I (British Museum)

 The inscription round the rim in Old Persian cuneiform reads:

 Artaxerxes, the great king, king of kings, king of lands, son of Xerxes the king, the Achaemenid, in whose house this silver drinking cup was made.

 Greeks - not much help any more.
 Herodotus' history ends soon after the Battle of Mykale in 479 BC.
-Thucydides the Athenian wrote about the war between Athens and Sparta (Peloponnesian War: 431 - 404 BC), but is sketchy about events in the 50 years between leading up to it.
-Diodorus is like us - no reliable narrative to use for this period.
+Thucydides the Athenian wrote about the war between Athens and Sparta (Peloponnesian War: 431 - 404 BC), but is sketchy about events in the 50 years leading up to it.
+Diodorus is chronologically far removed, like us - and has no reliable narrative for this period.